yuchanns/yuchanns/README.md

 ![](./readme.png)

-I have my own blog theme [gatsby-theme-yuchanns](https://github.com/yuchanns/gatsby-theme-yuchanns) powerd by [gatsby](https://www.gatsbyjs.com/).
-It combines styles of github and reddit.
-You may expect an implementation with [vuerpess-next](https://github.com/vuepress/vuepress-next) once it is released.

-Up to present I talked all about frontend.
-As a matter of fact, I'm a backend developer working with php, python and go.
-Pleasure to be a gopher.

-Besides, I have particular appreciation on Lisp and Rust.
+I'm a backend developer using Golang as the main language.
+I also have some appreciation on Rust and Lisp.

 An ambisious target is to hold a setup of Computer Science from the bottom up.
 I wish to be a **Lifelong** CS user.